yalelibrary/shelving-doc/README.md

 3. Log file location needs to be set in logback.xml files (grep for it).
 4. Adjust hibernate settings if MySql is used.
 5. Adjust CAS IP settings as necessary.
+6. Some CAS logout links are hard-coded in a few [pages](https://github.com/yalelibrary/shelving-web/search?utf8=%E2%9C%93&q=secure.its.yale.edu%2Fcas%2Flogout&type=Code).These will be fixed in the future, but for now should be edited.

 ### Database schema and Tomcat configuration files